unfoldedcircle/core-simulator/README.md

   - <https://localhost:8443/api>
 - At first run it will create a user data subdirectory `./data`.

+### User Accounts

+The Remote-Core simulator has the following predefined administrator accounts:

+#### REST API

+- user: `admin`
+- password: `remote2`

+⚠️ The current version only supports Basic Authentication.
+Login functionality with session cookies will be included in the next version.

+#### WebSocket API

+The WebSocket API uses token based authentication sent in the header:

+- header: `auth-token`
+- admin token: `1-2-3`

+⚠️ WebSocket authentication will be reworked in a future version to simplify login flow with a REST session.

 ## Configuration

 The Remote-Core simulator runs with pre-configured defaults.